department-of-veterans-affairs/vets-website/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation has been updated, if applicable
 - [ ] A link has been provided to the originating GitHub issue (or connected to it via ZenHub)
 - [ ] No sensitive information (i.e. PII/credentials/internal URLs/etc.) is captured in logging, hardcoded, or specs
-- [ ] Alerts are provided which would indicate a problem with this functionality (if applicable)